warelab/release-notes/oryza/PanOryza Release 8---2024-08-08.md

 ### Expression

-No updates in the current release, please see [release notes for version 3.0](https://oryza.gramene.org/News?section=PanOryza%20Release%203).

-OR

 Gene expression data for _O. sativa_ was curated and processed through the [EMBL-EBI Expression Atlas](https://www.ebi.ac.uk/gxa/plant/experiments).
 The set consists of 15 studies with baseline expression and 95 with differential expression.
 Baseline experiments, as well as expression of paralogs for the reference study, are available through our Gene Search (Expression panel).
 [Differential experiments](https://www.ebi.ac.uk/gxa/experiments?kingdom=Plants&species=Oryza+sativa&experimentType=Differential) are available at the Expression Atlas.
 Baseline gene expression is also available from the gene pages of the Genome Browser, see for example [Expression for XX](LINK).

 ### Pathways

-No updates in the current release, please see [release notes for version 3.0](https://oryza.gramene.org/News?section=PanOryza%20Release%203).

-OR

 There are 339 pathways for _O. sativa_ Japonica Nipponbare (IRGSP1) curated by [Gramene’s Plant Reactome](https://plantreactome.gramene.org/) Team as of August 2023.
 In addition, these pathways were projected by orthology to the following 15 rice varieties: _O. australiensis_*, _O. barthii_, _O. brachyantha_, _O. glaberrima_, _O. glumaepatula_, _O. longistaminata_*, _O. meridionalis_, _O. meyeriana_ var. granulata, _O. minuta_*, _O. nivara_, _O. officinalis_*, _O. punctata_, _O. rufipogon_, _O. sativa_ aus subgroup, and _O. sativa_ Indica Group.